 The design of the pool is no less beautiful than its technology.
 It was built in 1924 out of the remains of a coral rock quarry and modelled as a Mediterranean grotto.
 A scenic Venetian style bridge was built over the pool along with some mooring posts for gondolas.
 The pool spreads to a few natural grotto caves available for swimmers to explore.

-To enjoy the best of Venetian Pool visit it during high season from May to September when it works for extended hours.
-However, if you wish, you might also visit at other times, as it stays open for all year, except December and January when the pool may be closed for renovations.
-Also, mind that children under age of three are not allowed to swim in the pool.
+To enjoy the best of the Venetian Pool visit it during high season from May to September when it works for extended hours.
+However, if you wish, you can also visit at other times, as it stays open for all year, except December and January when the pool may be closed for renovations.
+Also, mind that children under the age of three are not allowed to swim in the pool.

 What is the Venetian Pool in Coral Gables, Florida?

 The Venetian Pool located in Coral Gables, Florida is an iconic swimming pool that is built from a coral quarry.
 The pool is a model of a Mediterranean grotto and is specially made to make its every swimmer feel the essence of the place.
 The uniqueness of the Venetian Pool is further heightened by the water quality, which is refilled with fresh water from artesian wells every day during summer.
 Owing to its historical value, it is recognized by the National Register of Historic Places.
 Show more

 How is the water quality maintained at the Venetian Pool?

 To preserve the crystal-clear quality of the Venetian Pool, a distinctive approach is adopted.
 The swimming pool water is drained and replaced with fresh water regularly using artesian wells.
 The floating waste and contaminants are absorbed through a natural filtration process as the water is allowed to drain back into the aquifer.
 The pool authorities employ health officials to uphold safety standards regularly to ensure nobody develops health issues and to keep the pool clean.
 Show more